taljacob2/class/docs/MSVCUsage.md

-# Introduction - Compiling With Microsoft's MSVC
+# Usage - Compiling With Microsoft's MSVC

 ## Import `oop` To Your Program